DQiaole/FlowDiffusion_pytorch/README.md

 # FlowDiffusion_pytorch
-This repo contains all codes and models of our [technique report](), including an unofficial pytorch implementation of [DDVM](https://diffusion-vision.github.io/).
+This repo contains all codes and models of our technique report [open DDVM](https://arxiv.org/abs/2312.01746), including an unofficial pytorch implementation of [DDVM](https://diffusion-vision.github.io/).

 ## Results